 Galvanized piping is commonly used for water distribution and for general plumbing.
 However, it is not recommended for use with compressed air.
 Galvanized coating resists moisture in compressed air but pieces of the coating will flake off and end up in your tools.
 The debris will cause severe damage to cylinders, pneumatic tools, and other components.
 Even more importantly, when exiting a blow gun, little flakes can cause serious bodily harm.

 The use of PVC pipe is common but not recommended for use with compressed air.
 It is often used because it is readily available, inexpensive, and easy to install.
 However, as with many plastics, PVC gets brittle over time and can crack, break, or even shatter.
 The presence of air compressor oils in the line and heat from the compressed air accelerates the degradation of PVC.
 These failures, combined with air under pressure, are potentially fatal due to the airborne, razor-sharp shrapnel.

 FAQ’s and Recap

 Aluminum, Stainless Steel, and Copper piping all are corrosion-resistant.
-Aluminum piping also has the added benefit of reducing leaks as previously mentioned.
+Aluminum piping also reduces leaks.